Kia EV6 running costs & insurance

 The Kia EV6's slightly sportier nature than its Hyundai Ioniq 5 sister car is evident in slightly higher insurance groupings: 34 to 45, depending on spec, as opposed to 30 to 41 for the Hyundai.
 That's also slightly higher than the groups 33 to 40 ratings for the Ford Mustang Mach-E and the Audi Q4 e-tron's groups 25 to 39.

-Kia has long been the industry leader when it comes to manufacturer warranty cover and that hasn't changed with its move into the fully electric world.
+Kia has long been an industry leader when it comes to manufacturer warranty cover and that hasn't changed with its move into the fully electric world.
 The EV6 comes with the same excellent seven-year/100,000-mile guarantee that all the Korean brand's cars leave the showroom with, although MG is nipping at its heels with a seven-year/80,000-mile cover package on its (admittedly cheaper and less high-tech) electric models.
+If you’re planning to keep your car for a long time, the Toyota bZ4X and its 10-year/100,000-mile warranty is the new class leader.

-The Kia EV6 is, like all fully zero-emissions vehicles, zero-rated for road tax (VED) in the UK at present.
-That could change in the future as more and more electric cars hit the roads, but for now it's one less ongoing bill to worry about.
-Zero-emissions status also means exemption from the London Congestion Charge until 2025, and other low and zero-emissions zones that are popping up around the country.
+The Kia EV6 is, like all fully zero-emissions vehicles, zero-rated for road tax (VED) in the UK until 2025.
+Zero-emissions status also means exemption from the London Congestion Charge until 2025, as well as from other low and zero-emissions zones that are popping up around the country.

 In This Review